RESIDENTIAL HOME FINANCING

 Loans are generally categorized by either being "conforming" loans, or "jumbo" loans.
 Conforming loans are those loans that conform to the requirements of such secondary loan agencies as Fannie Mae (Federal National Mortgage Association) or Freddie Mac (Federal Home Loan Mortgage Corporation ) .
 These Federal Agencies buy these loans from loan originators.
 These organizations were originally chartered by Congress to facilitate selling mortgages in "pools" of funds to secondary investors, and reinvesting the proceeds in new mortgages.
 Both of these organizations had been privately owned by shareholders and chartered by Congress, however are now owned by the Federal Government due to large losses incurred in the housing downturn in 2008.
 Since the cost of funds for Fannie Mae and Freddie Mac are lower than other lending sources, the interest rate of conforming loans are significantly lower than loans exceeding the conforming loan limits.

 Conforming loans generally require a minimum down payment of at least 20%.
-The Federal Housing Administration (FHA) provides a program of insuring qualifying loans that may have a down payment of as low as 3.5%.
+The Federal Housing Administration (FHA) provides a program of insuring qualifying loans that may have a down payment of as low as 3.5% for borrowers with a FICO score of at least 580.
+Loans with 10% down payments require a minimum FICO credit score of 500..
 These loans are not purchased by the government, but are simply insured for loss by the Federal government, therefore the interest rates on these loans are among the lowest available.
 Loans that are FHA insured requires Private Mortgage Insurance if the down payment is less than 20%.
-There is an up front mortgage insurance premium equal to 1.75% ( effective as of 4/9/2012) of the loan amount that is paid at settlement.
+There is an up front mortgage insurance premium equal to 1.75% of the loan amount that is paid at settlement.
 In most cases, this mortgage insurance premium is included in your loan amount, so you are really paying it over the life of the loan.
 In addition, on loans with a term of greater than 15 years and a loan-to-value ratio of 90% or greater (meaning you are borrowing more than 90% of the value of the home), you will pay an annual mortgage insurance premium in monthly installments.
-As of April 9, 2012, the monthly mortgage insurance premium is dependent on the down payment percentage and the loan amount.
+The monthly mortgage insurance premium is dependent on the down payment percentage and the loan amount.

 The current loan limit for a conforming loan and an FHA insured loan is $453,100 effective 1/1/18 (previously $417,000).
 Legislation was passed temporarily creating a new loan category called "Jumbo conforming loans" between $453,100 and $679,650 for defined high cost areas including California (previously $625,500 ).
 Jumbo loans also require a much higher down payment of 25 to 30%.